Multi-Domain Long-Tailed Learning by Augmenting Disentangled Representations: Introduction

-In summary, our major contributions are: we investigate and formalize an important yet less explored problem -- multi-domain long-tailed learning, and propose an effective augmentation algorithm called TALLY to simultaneously address the class-imbalance issue and learn domain-invariant predictors.
-We empirically demonstrate the effectiveness of TALLY under subpopulation shift and domain shift.
-We observe that TALLY outperforms both prior single-domain long-tailed learning and domain-invariant learning approaches, with a $5.18\%$ error decrease over all datasets.
-Furthermore, TALLY is capable of capturing stronger invariant predictors compared with prior invariant learning approaches.
+In summary, our major contributions are: we investigate an important yet less explored problem - multi-domain long-tailed learning, and propose an effective augmentation algorithm called TALLY to simultaneously address the class-imbalance issue and learn domain-invariant predictors.
+Our approach, TALLY, outperforms existing single-domain long-tailed learning and domain-invariant learning approaches, with a significant error decrease of $5.18\%$ over all datasets.
+Additionally, TALLY is able to capture stronger invariant predictors compared to prior invariant learning approaches.